 On sale dates and pricing haven't been announced yet, but you can expect to see the planner friendly washing machines on the market sometime this year.

-More from Romper: Owlet's Introducing A New Band That Will Put Expecting Mamas At Ease
+More from Romper: Owlet's Introducing A New Band That Will Put Expecting Mamas At Ease The Samsung Robot Trio

 Samsung unveiled three new robots designed to help make home life simpler at CES, and their capabilities are honestly wild.
 The Bot Care is designed to help the elderly, which would be super helpful for moms who are also caregivers to their parents; Bot Air checks the air quality in your home, aiding you in making sure your family is in a safe environment; and Bot Retail is supposed to help in shopping environments.
 Tom's Guide offers a

 The tech giant hasn't offered any info on when these products will hit the market, but it's clear the age of coexisting with robots is on the horizon.